Erasmus+ enables international mobility from non-European universities for study, teaching and training purposes.

 - A written agreement regarding the content and scope of the visit at TUM, the Mobility Agreement for Training, must be signed and submitted prior to departure.

-Before TUM can approve a grant, the Erasmus+ coordinator of the home university must nominate the selected candidates to the International Center of TUM.
+Before TUM can approve a grant, the Erasmus+ coordinator of the home university must nominate the selected candidates to the Global & Alumni Office of TUM.
 Direct applications will not be accepted by TUM.

 For questions regarding the application and nomination process, please contact the Erasmus+ coordinator of your home university directly.

-The Erasmus Office of the International Center will be pleased to answer any questions you may have regarding the Erasmus+ program, the program structure/administrative contacts and financial support.
+The Erasmus Office of the G&A Office will be pleased to answer any questions you may have regarding the Erasmus+ program, the program structure/administrative contacts and financial support.

 The International Affairs Delegates of each department will provide information about the staff mobility opportunities at TUM departments and help you to find to right contact person at TUM.

-Upon successful application and nomination by the home university, staff members will receive confirmation by email from the International Center of TUM.
+Upon successful application and nomination by the home university, staff members will receive confirmation by email from the Global & Alumni Office of TUM.
 This mail will provide a detailed program checklist and additional forms.
 The participant will also receive a Grant Agreement which contains information about the amount and payment modalities of the grant provided.

 For further information about the Erasmus+ Staff Mobility Program for Training, please visit the website of the German Academic Exchange Service (DAAD).